Should I add a long-term care rider to my life insurance policy?

 Using a long-term care rider to cover nursing home costs

-If you meet the rider’s requirements listed above, the benefit amount paid out to cover the cost of your assisted medical care is taken from your policy’s death benefit.
-This leaves your beneficiaries with less financial support when you die — another reason why standalone long-term care policies are usually a better option.
+Remember that if you exercise an LTC rider, the benefit amount paid out to cover the cost of your assisted medical care is taken from your policy’s death benefit.
+This leaves your beneficiaries with less financial support when you die.
+This is another reason why standalone long-term care policies are usually a better option.

 What are the alternatives to a long-term care rider?